United Episcopal Catholic Communion, The Solomonic Order of St.Michael the Archangel

 He holds a Doctorate of Divinity and a Master's in Pastoral Counseling.

-He is a member of the American Association of Christian Counselors and a board-certified mental health coach.
+He is an American Association of Christian Counselors member and a board-certified mental health coach.

 On June 12, 2022, he was appointed as the Prior General of their Archdiocese.